TVR: Automotive System Requirement Traceability Validation and Recovery Through Retrieval-Augmented Generation: Study Design

 \subsubsection{Prompt Engineering}

-We evaluated LLMs using several SOTA prompting strategies (i.e., Zero-Shot, Few-Shot, and CoT), as well as our RAG-based TVR approach.
+We evaluated LLMs using several SOTA prompting strategies (i.e., Zero-Shot, Few-Shot, and CoT) and our RAG-based TVR approach.
 These strategies represent progressively advanced prompting techniques, ranging from simple direct inference (Zero-Shot) to more sophisticated approaches that incorporate reasoning steps, in-context examples, majority voting, and retrieval of relevant external information.
 The detailed prompts used in our experiments are provided in the replication package~\cite{TVR2025}.